-All programs leading to the Bachelor of Science in Education degree and/or P-12 teacher licensure must be submitted as part of the Council for the Accreditation of Educator Preparation (CAEP) and state review.
+All programs leading to the Bachelor of Science in Education degree and/or P-12 teacher licensure must be submitted as part of the Council for the Accreditation of Educator Preparation (CAEP).
+Those programs that are nationally accredited must submit their approval letter to ESPB at the time state reports are submitted.
+All other programs must complete state program review reports.
 Annual Assessment Reports are to be retained as a longitudinal record of program performance for CAEP and Higher Learning Commission (HLC) accreditation reviews.
-Copies of Assessment Reports are provided to department chairs and VPAA of the institution.
+Copies of annual assessment reports are provided to department chairs and VPAA of the institution.